offside609/cookie-inference-pipeline/README.md

 ## FastInfer

-A minimal, fast video inference pipeline that reads frames asynchronously, runs object detection, overlays results, and writes annotated video.
+A minimal, fast video inference pipeline that reads frames asynchronously, runs object detection, overlays results, and writes annotated video.Results are still not optimal.
+Inference pipeline takes 300 ms to run with int8 tflite model with 640 by 640 input.
+Need to come to 40 ms to process video online and complete.
+That's why currently it is outputting final frame only.
+Also model is not finetuned, so no accuracy.

+Aim : To show understanding of problem

+Future work in 7 days :
+- Smalled tflite model with 320 inout size
+- finetune that model
+- Add multiple workers.

 ### Features
 - Queue-based capture → inference pipeline (drops backlog; processes newest frame).